Datalinker-Org/Farm-Data-Standards/Animal Data Standards/ADS_Wiki-Management.md

 * [Version Updates](#Version-Updates)

 #### Latest Revisions
 The users of this standard should ensure that their copies of the above-mentioned documents are the latest revisions.
-The latest version of this Standard will always be published at [www.farmdatastandards.org.nz](http://www.farmdatastandards.org.nz/).

 #### Version Updates
 Version No. | Section | Change